-Since the early 1900s, the Federal Government has been providing food and nutrition guidance to people living in the U.S. The ERS report, America's Eating Habits: Changes and Consequences, discusses the history of Federal dietary recommendations, public awareness of Federal dietary recommendations, and how information channels, like advertising and health claims, influence dietary outcomes.
-Please see:America's Eating Habits: Changes and Consequences
+Since the early 1900s, the Federal Government has provided food and nutrition guidance to people living in the United States.
+The ERS report, America's Eating Habits: Changes and Consequences, discusses the history of Federal dietary recommendations, public awareness of the recommendations, and how information channels like advertising and health claims influence dietary outcomes.America's Eating Habits: Changes and Consequences

 Other nutrition education programs, such as SNAP-Ed, are designed to interpret the Dietary Guidelines and provide suggestions for implementation to specific population groups.

 Some claims are mandatory, like requiring country-of-origin labels for some foods.
-However, most labels are used voluntarily with varying degrees of government involvement.
+However, most labels are used voluntarily with varying degrees of Government involvement.
 For example, food producers can label their products “organic,” if their production practices are certified as meeting USDA’s complete regulatory requirements for environmental stewardship.
 The FDA regulates which nutrition- and health-related claims can be made.
 Food can be labeled as “natural” as long the producer states the food was minimally processed and does not contain artificial ingredients.
 Some claims, such as “made without genetically-engineered ingredients,” are not Federally regulated.